Pedlar Surname

 Pedlar Last Name Statistics demography

-The religious devotion of those bearing the last name is primarily Anglican (88%) in Ireland.
+The religious adherence of those holding the surname is predominantly Anglican (88%) in Ireland.

-In The United States those bearing the Pedlar surname are 5.67% more likely to be registered with the Republican Party than The US average, with 52.44% being registered to vote for the party.
+In The United States those holding the Pedlar surname are 5.67% more likely to be registered with the Republican Party than the national average, with 52.44% registered with the political party.

 The amount Pedlar earn in different countries varies greatly.
 In South Africa they earn 115.21% more than the national average, earning R 511,416 per year; in United States they earn 9.93% more than the national average, earning $47,434 USD per year and in Canada they earn 12.93% more than the national average, earning $56,105 CAD per year.